SebastianOderland/PrimaryDomain/README.md

 ## Notes

 - Documentroot\
-Done for primary domain and addon domain.
-Subdomains are not working.
+Done!

+- Subdomains\
+Done!

 - DNS\
 Done for now!

-- Subdomains\
-Done!

 - E-Mail\
 ~~E-mailaccounts does not seem to update after changing primary domain~~\